Ronuhz/ronuhz.me/README.md

 # ronuhz.me

-My personal portfolio website built with Next.js and Tailwind CSS, featuring a clean and minimalist design with the Gruvbox color scheme.
+My personal portfolio website built with Next.js and Tailwind CSS, featuring a clean and minimalist design with the Nord color scheme.

 ## Tech Stack